 People’s bullshit detectors are high

-Unfortunately, when brands starts engaging in some form of cause that has no relations to their core business, it comes across as disingenuous and desperate at best and dishonest at worst.
+Unfortunately, when brands start engaging in some form of a cause that has no relation to their core business, it comes across as disingenuous and desperate at best and dishonest at worst.
 Consumers have reached peak cause fatigue and their bullshit detectors are at an all-time high.

 No longer is jumping on a cause seen as an authentic expression of what the brand stands for.
 A brand may get some initial PR buzz but it will not truly appeal to the consumers and run the risk of annoying them.
 As CEO of a San Francisco agency Traction, Adam Kleinberg, bluntly puts it, “Social media has ensured that people’s BS detectors are high.”

 Example: Starbucks’ ‘Race Together’ initiative

 A brand that speaks out on a lot of thorny, hot button issues is the world’s biggest coffee chain, Starbucks.
 They have weighed in on issues that have nothing to do with coffee such as gay marriage, congressional gridlock and gun laws.
 To their credit, they had deftly navigated these issues up until 2015.

 Back then, Starbucks had a cause marketing initiative on racial relations where baristas were encouraged to write “Race Together” on cups to spark conversations about race.
 This initiative received overwhelming backlash so much so their SVP of Global Communications and International Public Affairs, Corey duBrowa, deactivated his Twitter account within 24 hours of the announcement due to the barrage of criticism levelled at him.